chrisallenlane/watchtower/README.md

 ```

 ### Scanning a Remote Website ###
-`Watchtower` can be instructed to scan a remote web site rather than a
+`Watchtower` can be instructed to scan a remote web site rather than the
 local filesystem.
 To do so, simply pass the `-s` (`--scan`) parameter
 a URL rather than a filesystem path: